Images of Wounds, First Aid (1)

 • There is concern about scarring (eg, the wound is on the face or another highly visible area).

-• Immunization to tetanus is not current.
+• The person’s tetanus vaccination is not current.

 Not sure what to look for?